-Our share price may react negatively to future acquisitions and investments
+Our share or ADS price may react negatively to future acquisitions and investments

 As world leaders in our core businesses, part of our strategy is to look for opportunities that will allow us to consolidate and strengthen our competitive position in jurisdictions in which we currently do not operate.
 Pursuant to this strategy, we may carry out acquisitions or joint ventures relating to any of our businesses or to new businesses in which we believe we may have sustainable competitive advantages.
 Depending on our capital structure at the time of such acquisitions or joint ventures, we may need to raise significant debt and/or equity which will affect our financial condition and future cash flows.
-Any change in our financial condition could affect our results of operations, negatively impacting our share price.
+Any change in our financial condition could affect our results of operations, negatively impacting our share or ADS price.

-You may be unable to enforce rights under U.S. Securities Laws
+ADS holders may be unable to enforce rights under U.S. securities laws

-Because we are a Chilean company subject to Chilean law, the rights of our shareholders may differ from the rights of shareholders in companies incorporated in the United States, and you may not be able to enforce or may have difficulty enforcing rights currently in effect under U.S. Federal or State securities laws.
+Because we are a Chilean company subject to Chilean law, the rights of our shareholders may differ from the rights of shareholders in companies incorporated in the United States, and ADS holders may not be able to enforce or may have difficulty enforcing rights currently in effect under U.S. federal or state securities laws.